-When the dissertation research is complete, or has developed to a point where an outline can be conceptualized, the student will develop a plan for writing the dissertation.
+When the dissertation research is complete, or has developed to a point where an outline of the dissertation can be conceptualized, the student will develop a prospectus or plan for writing the dissertation.
 This is different from the initial research proposal, although clearly related, and need not be a lengthy document.
 It should clearly address all substantive departures from the original plan of research, and provide a chapter outline.